Interstate 80 in Pennsylvania: History

-This plan faced opposition from Northern Pennsylvania politicians who feared tolls would hurt the economy in the region and who did not want their tolls going toward funding mass transit.
-Representatives John E. Peterson and Phil English proposed a federal transportation bill that would ban the tolling of I-80.
-The chief executive officer of the PTC promised that the tolls would be used on highway projects in Pennsylvania and not on mass transit.
-On December 12, 2007, the FHWA rejected the plan and returned Pennsylvania's application for tolling I-80 with "fourteen items identified as insufficient by the FHWA", including a statement that revenue from tolls on I-80 was proposed to be used for purposes other than maintenance of I-80, contrary to the FHWA program requirements.

-On September 11, 2008, the FHWA rejected Pennsylvania's application to toll I-80 a second time, stating: "There is simply no evidence that the lease payments [by the Turnpike Authority] are related to the actual costs of acquiring an interest in the facility."
-On April 6, 2010, the FHWA rejected the application for the third time, with the statement: "We based today's decision on what is allowable under federal law.
-The Interstate System Reconstruction and Rehabilitation Pilot Program requires that revenue from tolls be used only to improve the tolled facility, in this case I-80, and not be directed toward other state funding needs or transportation projects elsewhere in the state, as is the case in the Pennsylvania application."

 Future

 I-99 interchange

 PennDOT has plans to build a high-speed interchange connecting I-99 to I-80 near Bellefonte.
 The new interchange will eliminate local access between PA 26 (Jacksonville Road) and I-80, which will be provided by a new exit 2 mi to the east.
 The first phase of the project built the local access interchange between PA 26 and I-80.
 Construction on the local access interchange began on July 27, 2020.
 The local access interchange was opened to traffic on November 10, 2022, with a ribbon-cutting ceremony held.
 The local access interchange between PA 26 and I-80 was funded in part by a $35-million federal grant, with a total estimated cost of $52 million.
 The second phase of the project will make improvements to Jacksonville Road between the new interchange and the junction between I-80, and the third phase will build the high-speed interchange between I-80 and I-99.
-Bidding on the second and third phases is planned to begin in March 2022, with the improvements to Jacksonville Road to be finished by December 2023 and the high-speed interchange to be completed by December 2025.
+Bidding on the second and third phases was planned to begin in March 2022, with the improvements to Jacksonville Road to be finished by December 2023 and the high-speed interchange to be completed by December 2025.
+However, the bids for the other phases have not been released as of May 2023.